TyzzyT/Sonoff-NSPanel-with-ESPHome/README.md

 # To-do list
 - Create nicer UI elements.
 The slider doesn't really fit the theme, but main focus was getting it to work technically
 - Configure the media page, currently it can only do play/pause and volume up/down
+- Forward the current display page to ESPHome
 - Display CO2 livingroom value on the dashboard/livingroom page
 - Maybe change the rendered color field into a static image
 - Maybe change the color temperature buttons into a slider